LLyaudet/DecimalsRangeRegexpGenerator/README.md

 - spaces characters allowed before a number without sign,
 - a min (positive or zero integer) number of spaces before the number,
 - a max (positive or zero integer) number of spaces before the number,
+- spaces characters allowed between a sign and a number (you may use non-breakable space here for example),
+- a min (positive or zero integer) number of spaces between a sign and a number,
+- a max (positive or zero integer) number of spaces between a sign and a number,

 There is also a step parameter that works currently only for number